maggieortiz/DataEngineerProject/README.md

 #Natural Disaster Countries vs CO2 emissions - Data Engineering Nanodegree

-Script Goal:
+- Final Project for the Data Engineering Nano-degree w/ Udacity Script Goal:
 - Take these .csv data files and create an ETL to migrate data to tables in redshift